byeongminnam/southlands_wiki/content/Southlands.md

 The huge central expanse of the Southlands, once the heart of Glorious Umbuso, has become the [[The Abandoned Lands|Abandoned Lands]], filled with ruins of the titans and plagued by unpredictable magic.
 Two major civilizations are found here: the Ramag, once-human servants of the titans, and the [[Hives of the Tosculi]].

-Finally, at the bottom of the continent lies the Southern Fringe, a large region featuring fierce [[trollkin]], fanatical [[lizardfolk]], arrogant [[xorn]], and an unusual kingdom of chivalric knights.
+Finally, at the bottom of the continent lies the Southern Fringe, a large region featuring fierce [[Trollkin]], fanatical [[Lizardfolk]], arrogant [[xorn]], and an unusual kingdom of chivalric knights.

 ___
 **Next:** [[A Brief History of the Southlands]]